Key Takeaways:

 This post will go over the signs that your bed may be the cause of your back pain and guide you on choosing the right mattress.
 Additionally, you’ll find details on equipping your mattress with the right base, toppers, and pillows to support your back for a better night's sleep.

-If you’re consistently waking up to discomfort and back pain that subsides gradually throughout the day, your mattress is likely the cause.
+If you’re consistently waking up feeling sleepy or uncomfortable, or you have back pain that subsides gradually throughout the day, your mattress is likely the cause.
 You may also find that getting comfortable in bed has been increasingly difficult since purchasing your new mattress or your existing back pain has gotten worse.
 If you can date these physical symptoms since the day of purchase, the culprit is pretty clear.

 If you wake up with pain, stiffness, and soreness in your back, and the feeling gradually goes away through the day, your mattress is likely the cause.
 Pain doesn’t have to be limited to the back — it can also extend to other parts of your body.
 Some additional symptoms that may suggest your mattress is the issue include: